The virtues of practicing your penmanship with a nonprofit

 Roots offers several writing internships for those who are keen to gain global exposure, develop a portfolio, and achieve valuable insight into the nonprofit sector:

 - Creative Writing Internship at Environmental NGO in Capetown, gaining experience in copywriting, strategic communication and research skills.
+This internship can also be done remotely, offering the flexibility of working from home while developing your writing skills in a professional environment.

 - Content Writing Internship at a Photography Organization in Capetown, working to highlight important issues and stimulate positive activism.